 Follow the county's 10-step plan to developing your family's emergency disaster plan.

-Emergency management officials said if and when the county opens shelters, public shelters, special-needs shelters and pet-friendly shelters can be found at the following addresses:
+Emergency management officials said if and when the county opens shelters, public shelters, special-needs shelters and pet-friendly shelters can be found at the below addresses.

 It’s important to note that not all shelters accept pets, so make sure the one you’re planning to visit does before you arrive.